carpentries-incubator/workflows-nextflow/_episodes/01-getting-started-with-nextflow.md

 ##  Workflow management systems

-*Workflow Management Systems* (WfMS), such as Snakemake, Galaxy, and Nextflow have been developed specifically to manage computational data-analysis workflows in fields such as Bioinformatics, Imaging, Physics, and Chemistry.
+*Workflow Management Systems* (WfMS) such as Snakemake, Galaxy, and Nextflow have been developed specifically to manage computational data-analysis workflows in fields such as bioinformatics, imaging, physics, and chemistry.

 WfMS contain multiple features that simplify the development, monitoring, execution and sharing of pipelines.

-Key features include;
+Key features include:

 * **Run time management**: Management of program execution on the operating system and splitting tasks and data to run at the same time in a process called parallelisation.
 * **Software management**: Use of technology like containers, such as [Docker](https://www.docker.com) or [Singularity](https://sylabs.io/singularity), that packages up code and all its dependencies so the application runs reliably from one computing environment to another.